Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > Your answer here
+        > Colours are defined in the Smiley class.
+We have 5 colours predefined (White, Green, Red, Yellow and Blank)
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
-        > Your answer here
+        > These are stored in a constant.
+We do not expect these values to change as it has been expressed in all capitals, indicating that they are constants
      3. Add the color blue to the appropriate class using the appropriate format and values.
+        > add screenshot

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > Your answer here
+        > The colours are used in the Happy and Sad classes when drawing the eyes, as well as the Smiley class to define the general colour of the Smiley instance

      3. **Simple Method to Change Colors:**
         4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Your answer here
+     > We could look for every instance of YELLOW and manually change them to GREEN instead

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: